fatima2k18/E-commerece-website/README.md

-This is  E-commerece-website using HTML, CSS, JavaScript
+This is  E-commerce-website using HTML, CSS, JavaScript